8 fishermen killed in suspected pirate attack in Philippines

 - A Seattle mini-mall closes and neighbors hope and worry ... again | Jerry Large

+The coast guard found the five other survivors floating near Siromon Island, and they were given medical care and taken to the fishing boat’s homeport.

+“We are now conducting an investigation with the seven survivors and will find out who are the perpetrators,” Garcia said.

-He said the unidentified gunmen could be pirates, while a military report said the motives being looked into include extortion or a grudge between fishing groups.
+Lt.
+Commander Alvin Dagalea, commander of the coast guard station in Zamboanga on Mindanao island, said in a telephone interview that the gunmen are believed to be pirates.
+A military report said other motives being looked into include extortion or a grudge between fishing groups.

-Abu Sayyaf militants are suspected to being behind a string of ship hijackings in the southern Philippine, and last week, coast guard and navy units foiled an attempt by suspect Abu Sayyaf gunmen to hijack a cargo vessel in nearby Basilan province.
+Abu Sayyaf militants are suspected of being behind a string of ship hijackings in the southern Philippines.
+Last week, coast guard and navy units foiled an attempt by suspected Abu Sayyaf gunmen to hijack a cargo vessel in nearby Basilan province.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.